Tuesday, April 23, 2013

 TrailWerksin'

 It's been 5 weeks since the launch of TrailWerks Suspension Service.
 It's been a busy time.
 Getting all of the paperwork in order takes time, sure, but it's nothing compared to the workload once things got up and running.
 The website, logo, text, images...
 And then, talking to all of the companies about opening you up so you can do business with them is a whole other set of phone calls, emails, forms...
 And on top of that you add in the customer emails, maintaining the website, keeping up with the facebooks and fielding phone calls from friends.
-There has even been a few on-trial set-up sessions for people who want to get their suspension dialed in.
+There has even been a few on-trail set-up sessions for people who want to get their suspension dialed in.
 And there's one tomorrow because a certain beardo got a new bike today...

 Oh, and there's suspension product to work on.